 In addition to the TBELs, permits must include additional or more stringent effluent limitations and conditions, including those necessary to protect water quality.
 CWA sections 101 and 301(b)(1)(C), 40 CFR 122.44(d)(1), and 6 NYCRR Parts 750-1.11 require that permits include limitations for all pollutants or parameters which are or may be discharged at a level which may cause or contribute to an exceedance of any State water quality standard adopted pursuant to NYS ECL 17-0301.
+Additionally, 6 NYCRR Part 701.1 prohibits the discharge of pollutants that will cause impairment of the best usages of the receiving water as specified by the water classifications at the location of discharge and at other locations that may be affected by such discharge.
 Water quality standards can be found under 6 NYCRR Parts 700-704.
-The limitations must be stringent enough to ensure that water quality standards are met and must be consistent with any applicable WLA which may be in effect through a TMDL for the receiving water.
+The limitations must be stringent enough to ensure that water quality standards are met at the point of discharge and in downstream waters and must be consistent with any applicable WLA which may be in effect through a TMDL for the receiving water.
 These and other requirements are summarized in TOGS 1.1.1, 1.3.1, 1.3.2, 1.3.5 and 1.3.6.
-The Department considers a mixing zone analysis, critical flows, and reasonable potential analysis when developing a WQBEL.
+The DEC considers a mixing zone analysis, critical flows, and reasonable potential analysis when developing a WQBEL.